 eBird Project Coordinator

 Ian is the person who reads and responds to any emails that you send to the eBird Help Center, any posts on the eBird Facebook/Twitter, and a fair amount of what gets written to anybody at eBird.
 He has been birding since 13, eBirding since 15, and is constantly excited to be a part of the eBird and Cornell Lab team.
-When Ian isn’t writing emails or thinking eBird thoughts, he enjoys birding his local patches around Ithaca, avoiding jaegers who want to steal his hat, dreaming of living in a place next to the ocean, and planning trips to various obscure places around the world.
-Next destination in 2016: UK for the Birdfair!
+When Ian isn’t writing emails or thinking eBird thoughts, he enjoys birding his yard in Ithaca, avoiding jaegers who want to steal his hat, dreaming of living in a place next to the ocean, and planning trips to various obscure places around the world.
+Next destinations: Thailand and maybe Russia!